Just-SM/ADL/README.md

 >/data_mining (Notebooks)

-As mentioned in task description, the data is scraped from [Web Gallery of Art](https://www.wga.hu/index.html)
+As mentioned in the task description, the data is scraped from [Web Gallery of Art](https://www.wga.hu/index.html)

 DataScraping.ipynb Is collecting the Artist (style, name, period ... ) data and combines it with art pieces data(img_catalog.txt) collected from website.
 Additionally basic data transformation is done.